Hiking Free: Allergy Friendly Recipes For The Outdoors

 7-ounce pouch chicken

-Add the dry pasta to 4 cups water and bring to a boil in your pot.
-Cook for time on pasta package.
+Bring 4 cups water to a boil in your pot.
+Add in pasta, cook for time on pasta package, lowering the flame as needed, stirring often.
 Turn off the heat and drain the water off carefully.

 Toss with the oil, herbs, chicken and spices.
 If desired, heat through on very low heat for a minute or two.